 <API-M_HOME>/repository/database directory of the product pack.

-Explained below are the default databases that you will find in the
+Explained below are the default databases which will be used within API Manager.

 Changing the default databases¶

 The embedded H2 databases shipped with your product are suitable for development and testing environments.
 However, for production environments, it is recommended to use an industry-standard RDBMS such as Oracle, PostgreSQL, MySQL, MS SQL, etc.

 WSO2 products are shipped with scripts for creating the required tables in all the required databases: The scripts for creating tables for API-M, user management, and registry data are stored in the

 Changing the default database: You simply have to set up new physical databases, point the product server to the new databases by updating the relevant configuration files, and create the required tables using the scripts provided in the product pack.
 See the following topics for instructions:

 - Changing to MySQL

 - Changing to MSSQL